NVIDIA/workbench-example-agentic-rag/README.md

 2. **Configure** the separate model components for agent
 3. **Add** your documents to the context (vector db)
 4. **Make** a query.
-5. **Agent retuns** an answer vetted for relevance, accuracy and hallucination.
+5. **Agent returns** an answer vetted for relevance, accuracy and hallucination.

 The diagram **below** shows this agentic flow.